-The majority of the land falls within Banstead Downs SSSI, an area to the east falling within the 'Land Adjacent to Banstead Downs SSSI' Site of Nature Conservation Importance (SNCI), and with only a section to the south falling outside of either designated site.
+Most of the land falls within Banstead Downs Site of Special Scientific Interest (SSSI), an area to the east falling within the 'Land Adjacent to Banstead Downs SSSI' Site of Nature Conservation Importance (SNCI), and with only a section to the south falling outside of either designated site.

-The survey area is all common land.
-The focus points of this management plan are all managed by Banstead Commons Conservators.
+The survey area is all registered Common Land.
+The focus points of this management plan are delivered by Banstead Commons Conservators.